slurmulon/virtual-web-dev/README.md

 I won't go into all of the details here.
 There are plenty of solid examples on the API Blueprint website.

-The important concept to keep in mind is that API Blueprint offers a standardized, machine-readable method of documenting your API and provides a high amount of flexibility and forgiveness since it's based on Markdown.
+The important concept to keep in mind is that API Blueprint offers a standardized, machine-readable method of documenting your API and provides a high amount of flexibility since it's based on Markdown.

 Most importantly it can be used to automate a wide number of tasks involved in API development.